 At Viewrail, we’ve tested each part of our system to a 4x safety factor to ensure our systems are as structurally sound as they are aesthetically pleasing.

-To ensure your system performs as well as designed, be sure to space structural posts 4ft apart center-to-center.
+To ensure your system performs as well as designed, be sure to space structural posts no more than 4ft apart center-to-center.
 If you’re using a wood post system, you’ll need a structural post every 8ft with intermediate (non-load-bearing posts) spaced every 4ft between structural posts.

 This measure also ensures your cables will remain properly tensioned and deflect as little as possible.

 Following deck cable railing code will allow you to create a safe and sturdy system.
 Once your system is installed, another vital element is proper tensioning.
 Following cable railing code is essential to a cable railing system that will perform optimally for years to come.

 Pro Tips for Proper Tensioning:

-- Measure twice, cut once is an old adage for a reason.
+- Measure twice, cut once .
+This an old adage for a reason.
 The more precise your cuts, the less likely you are to bottom out the threads on your tension receivers.

 - Always crimp your cable railing components twice.

-- Follow the tensioning diagram, beginning with your center-most run of railing and alternating towards your outer-most runs at the top & bottom of your posts.
+- Follow the tensioning diagram, beginning with your center-most run of railing and alternating towards your outer-most runs at the top and bottom of your posts.

 - Be careful not to tension your cable railing too much.
 In some instances, this can bow handrail.